Viale Corsica, 99

 ARTISTS:

-Lucio Fontana (Collezione Ramo)
+Sandro Chia (Collezione Ramo)

-Umberto Chiodi answers questions from
+Marta Roberti answers questions from

-Irina Zucca Alessandrelli, curator of Collezione Ramo
+Irina Zucca Alessandrelli, curator of the Collezione Ramo

 Give a definition of what drawing is for you.